2019 Canadian federal election: Analysis

 Vote-splitting benefited the Conservatives in Ontario and Metro Vancouver, the Liberals in Quebec and the Maritimes, and the NDP in British Columbia and outside the GTA in Ontario.
 It also helped the Bloc in some Quebec ridings.
 Furthermore, analysis by different news outlets showed that the PPC cost the Tories six to seven seats.
 However, a Tory strategist said that it is not guaranteed that PPC voters would have voted for the Conservatives.
 The PPC's spokesperson echoed similar sentiments.

 Strategic voting was prominent across the country.
 However, it was not the primary factor for most.
 According to a poll conducted after the election, of respondents who ultimately voted Liberal, 46 per cent said they had considered voting for the NDP at some point during the campaign.
 Another 29 per cent considered voting Green.
 Additionally, 15 per cent of Conservative voters considered voting for the People's Party.

 Ninety-eight women were elected to federal seats in this election.
 This also set a new record, both by number and by percentage, but still fell short of equality advocates' goal of 30% women.
 The highest percentage of elected women was in the Green party, with two female MPs out of three elected Green Party members.

+Canadian Election Study

+The 2019 CES included two survey components.
+Both included two waves of questions, one in the campaign period (CPS) and a recontact wave after the election (PES).